squidserv/TTT-Custom-Roles/README.md

 ttt_jester_chance    0.25 // (Default: 0.25): Chance of the Jester spawning in a round
 ttt_swapper_chance   0.25 // (Default: 0.25): Chance of the Swapper spawning in a round
 ttt_killer_chance    0.25 // (Default: 0.25): Chance of the Killer spawning in a round
+ttt_emt_chance       0.25 // (Default: 0.25): Chance of the EMT spawning in a round

 // Role Spawn Requirements
 ttt_glitch_required_innos       2 // (Default: 2): Number of innocents for the Glitch to spawn